-We had some of the healthiest meals at our temple stay.
+We had some of the healthiest Korean meals at our temple stay.
 Everything was vegetarian and delicious, but I’d be lying if I didn’t want to stuff my face with greasy chicken as soon as we left.
-I think I ordered hot chocolate to feel satisfied.
+I think I ordered hot chocolate at a cafe on our way back to feel satisfied.
 Moderation is much better for me than a totally clean lifestyle.
 Maybe I’ll get better with this as I age?

 Their lifestyle is incredibly strict, and it takes a lot of dedication and self-discipline to not only live a monk’s life but to feel fulfilled and content as well.
 They deserve respect.

 Have you done anything like a temple stay?
 What lessons did you learn?

 SHARE THIS ON PINTEREST